Chart Color Schemes

 The latest Census data sees Molong placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Molong has a cultural diversity that is below average, with 91.6% of its population being citizens, 94.9% born in Australia, and 98.5% speaking English only at home.
-The predominant religion in Molong is Christianity, which accounts for 69.4% of the population, compared to 63.1% across Rest of NSW.
-In terms of ancestry, the top three groups represented are Australian (35.7%), English (31.4%), and Irish (9.6%).
+Molong's cultural diversity was found to be below average, with 91.6% of its population being Australian citizens, 94.9% born in Australia, and 98.5% speaking English only at home.
+The predominant religion in Molong is Christianity, comprising 69.4% of the population, compared to 63.1% across the rest of NSW.
+The top three ancestry groups are Australian (35.7%), English (31.4%), and Irish (9.6%).

 Frequently Asked Questions - Diversity